derhass/glx_hook/README.md

     $ make DEBUG=1

-glx_hook requires glibc, as we call some internal glibc functions not intended to be called.
+glx_hook requires glibc, as we rely on some glibc internas.
 Tested with glibc-2.13 (from debian wheezy), glibc-2.24 (from debian stretch) and glibc-2.28 (from debian buster).

-Beginning with version 2.34, glibc does not export the internal `_dl_sym` function any more, which breaks the previous approach.
-I implemented a new version which does not depend on any internal version by using `dlvsym` instead.
-But this means that we need to know the exact ABI version for the GLIBC `dlsym` function, which is platform-specific.
-I implemented it for i386 and x86_64 architecutes only (but adding other ones is quite simple).
-The second downside is that glx_hook cannot intercept `dlvsym` any longer, but since we are only interested in GL functions, it is unlikely to have any effect for this specific use case.
+#### Hooking mechanism

+glx_hook works by exporting all the relevant GL functions in the shared object, as well as hooking into `dlsym` and `glXGetProcAddress`/`glXGetProcAddressARB`.
+The `dlsym` approach is particularly evil as this requires some trickery to get the actual `dlsym` function from `libdl`.
+This is done by one of the following approaches:

+* Default: Use the `dlvsym()` function which is an official part of the glibc API and ABI.
+  To query the original `dlsym` via `dlvsym`, we need to know the exact version of the symbol, which in glibc is dependent on the platform. glx_hook currently supports the platforms x86_64 and i386 via this method, but other platforms can easyly be added.
+Just do a `grep 'GLIBC_.*\bdlsym\b' -r sysdeps` in the root folder of the glibc source.

+* Deprecated: Use the internal `_dl_sym()` function of glibc.
+However, this function is not exported any more since glibc-2.34, so this approach won't work with newer linux distros beginning some time around automn of 2021.
+  This mode can still be activated by commenting out the `#define GH_DLSYM_VIA_DLVSYM` in the code.

+When using the `dlvsym` method, this means that we end up getting the symbol from `glibc` even if another hooking library is injected to the same process.
+By default, glx_hooks plays nice and actually uses the `dlsym()` queried by `dlvsym()` to again query for the unversioned `dlsym`.
+This behavior can be prevented by setting the `GH_ALLOW_DLSYM_REDIRECTION` environment variable to 0.

+The only advantage that the deprecated `_dl_sym()` method has is that that `glx_hook` then also can hook the  `dlvsym` method itself.
+However, for the use case we are interested in,  GL methods are unlikely to ever be queried via the versioned symbol name, since the GL driver shared library depends on the GL vendor, and there is no stanrad for any version names for the GL functions whatsoever.

 ### EXAMPLES